EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 # Additional Custom Element Lifecycle
 (Work in progress.
-Want to add notes for constructor and others and expand updates a bit.)
+Want to add notes for constructor and others.
+Add details to Updates.
+Outline how component creation makes a difference: createElement vs. tag-on-dom or tag-in-template.)

 ## Built-in lifecycle.